HenriTEL/wedding/README.md

 Most content can be customized by setting values in `vars.pug`.

 **Wedding list**
-Make your wedding list spreadsheet to to `backend/db/wedding-list.csv`.
+Make your wedding list spreadsheet at `backend/db/wedding-list.csv`.
 It must follow the format of `backend/db/wedding-list.example.csv`, the first line is ignored.
 Download your wedding list images by running `./dl_wl_imgs.py`.